Research Team

 Researcher

-Barbara, a cultural anthropologist, joined the ME Research Team in October 2023.
+Barbara, a cultural anthropologist, joined M.E Research in October 2023.
 Her expertise centers on the socio-cultural dimensions of geothermal development, including citizen engagement, sustainable innovation, distributive justice, identity, tourism, and perceptions of hazards.
 Alongside her role as a research consultant, Barbara serves as a Teaching Fellow in Italian at the University of Auckland, where she earned her PhD.

 Yvonne Matthews